Page: « First ‹ Previous Next › Last »

 Before deciding to kill a snake in your yard or garden, consider the many benefits of snakes.
 Snakes are one of nature's most efficient mouse traps; they kill and eat a variety of rodent pests.
 Although snakes will not eliminate pests, they do help keep their numbers in check.
-Some harmless snakes (king snakes, milk snakes and black racers) eat other snakes, including poisonous ones.
+Some harmless snakes — such as king snakes, milk snakes and black racers — eat other snakes, including venomous ones.

 Snake venom has been used to develop a variety of human medicines.
-One type of high-blood-pressure medicine was developed using information based on chemical secrets contained in snake venom.
-Researchers are conducting studies using snake poisons in developing treatments for blood and heart problems.
+One type of high blood pressure medicine was developed using information based on chemical secrets contained in snake venom.
+Researchers are conducting studies using snake venom in developing treatments for blood and heart problems.
 Snake venom also is being investigated for controlling some types of harmful bacteria.

 Controlling snake problems